Pico-ROS/Pico-ROS-software/readme.md

 ## Using in your project

 See the examples directory for implementation references.

-When adding new types, use the `example_types.h` as a template for the required format.
+Automatic generation of `user_types.h` file can be done using scripts in [/tools/type-gen](tools/type-gen/readme.md).
+Format of the file is descibed in `picoserdes.h`.

 ## License